 Okay, in this video we are gonna go through a special type of question that's new to the GRE.
 And this question is called a sentence equivalence question.
 So let's look at this question.
 What's going on here?
 Well, here are some very nice squares as you can see.
 Read full transcript

 And, how many do we have?
-One, two, three, four, five, six.
-Aha!
-Six answer choices.
-And there are squares next to them, instead of circles and five answer choices.
-So you you know you're not dealing with the one blank text completion, but you're dealing with a sentence equivalence, and sentence equivalence will always have one blank.
+One, two, three, four, five, six, aha.
+Six answer choices, and there are squares next to them instead of circles and five answer choices.
+So you know you're not dealing with the one blank text completion, but you're dealing with a sentence equivalence, and sentence equivalence will always have one blank.

 And, more importantly, it will always have two, exactly two, not one, not three, not four, but two answers.
-And those two answers must be synonyms, or that is, relatively similar words.
-Of course, there's always a debate on what exactly a synonym.
-Not every word can be used in place of another word and in different context, but that definition aside, we mean words that are generally similar.
+And those two answers must be synonyms or, that is, relatively similar words, and of course there's always a debate on what exactly is a synonym.
+Not every word can be used in place of another word in different context, but that definition aside, we need words that are generally similar.

 Conspiratorial doesn't quite mean talking a lot.
 I mean, that means you're plotting.
-Then there is chatty.
-Chatty is talkative.
-Loquacious is a synonym, which means talkative.
-Notice, I circled both of them.
-Why?
-Because there are two answers.
-Those two words are synonyms.
-Sentence equivalence.
+Then there's chatty.
+Chatty is talkative, loquacious, this is a synonym which means talkative and notice I circled both of them ,why?
+Because there are two answers and those two words are synonyms, sentence equivalence.

 Rude, rude does not work.
 If you think rude works you try to plug it back in there.
 She didn't say much but with her friends she would.
 Become rude and you convince yourself of that interpretation.
 That's fine, but then let, in other words to match it, again, you need synonyms for sentence equivalents, so that's gone.

 Taciturn is the opposite.
 Notice that with withdrawn and taciturn are synonyms.
 But they're the opposite.
 So just because something you have two synonyms and sense equivalence doesn't mean those two synonyms are the answers.
 Of course they both have to make sense in the blank.

 So we have loquacious again and chatty.